Indications of Windows Media Player Cannot Play the File Error

 The DxDiag tool reports detailed information about the DirectX components and drivers installed on your system and can be used.

-• Check DirectX Version on the first page of the report in the System Information section.
+- Check the DirectX Version on the first page of the report in the System Information section.

 Method 4: System Restore